afarago/esphome_component_computhermqrf/components/computhermqrf/README.md

 ## Configuration
 Communication with the device is done through a receiver and an transmitter module.
 They are not connected, so theoretically sensor and switch module works independently.

-The communication with the hardware is done using UART.
-Therefore you need to have an [UART bus](https://esphome.io/components/uart.html#uart) in your configuration with the `rx_pin` connected to the output of your hardware sensor component.
-The baud rate usually has to be set to 9600bps.

 ```yaml
 # Example configuration entry